-- 3.14 The 50 unit illustrative example above indicates how increased floor area may be applied to all proposed apartments.
-For the purposes of clarity, all apartment floor area measurements should be internal wall-to-wall dimensions.
-These standards apply to units on one floor.
-Duplex accommodation shall provide the additional floor area required to provide for stairways and landings in accordance with Building Regulations. - The requirement for the majority of all apartments in a proposed scheme to exceed the 3.15 minimum floor area standard for any combination of the relevant 1, 2 or 3 bedroom unit types, by a minimum of 10%, does not apply to any proposal with less than ten residential units.
-For building refurbishment schemes on sites of any size or urban infill schemes on sites of up to 0.25ha, where between 10 to 49 residential units are proposed, it shall generally apply, but in order to allow for flexibility, may be assessed on a case-by-case basis and if considered appropriate, reduced in part or a whole, subject to overall design quality.
+3.15 The requirement for the majority of all apartments in a proposed scheme to exceed the minimum floor area standard for any combination of the relevant 1, 2 or 3 bedroom unit types, by a minimum of 10%, does not apply to any proposal with less than ten residential units.
+For building refurbishment schemes on sites of any size or urban infill schemes on sites of up to 0.25ha, where between 10 to 49 residential units are proposed, it shall generally apply, but in order to allow for flexibility, reduced in part or a whole, subject to overall design quality.